mayurhadke/Presentation-Track-/README.md

 In today's meet (07 April 2025 ) we sit together and discussed about the presentations and divided sub topics among us.
 We have already decided the topic i.e. How do credit card transactions work ? before 2 days.

-Anwarul(Basically, I will be explain about,
+"Anwarul"(Basically, I will be explain about,
 Diffrent types of fees in credit card transactions Assesssment fees, Interchange Fees, Merchant discount rate.

 How bank and card networks makes money , why all cards cost are not same like why credit cards have higher fees than debit cards.